DakkJaniels/DevilutionX-MiddleEarthMod/README.md

 Middle Earth Mod created by Varaya and Khan for Diablo 1.07, now ported to Devilution X.

 Based on data files I had for the Mod, and a copy of the modified binary I compared to Diablo 1.07, I think I've determined most, if not all of the changes that V&K implemented in Diablo.
 To play the mod, compile the source as described in the readme, then copy the folders in the `ME Mod assets.zip` file to the assets folder in your build folder (or to the assets folder wherever the executable file is located).
-In addition, you have to copy your Diablo.MPQ file to the location of the executable or have your Diablo CD in your disc drive.
+In addition, you have to copy your `DIABDAT.MPQ` file to the location of the executable or have your Diablo CD in your disc drive.

 <p align="center">